Trump escalates a battle around immigration – and California

 “They have to find a way to vilify us to make sure that nobody thinks that somehow California is a success, because that would be an indication that maybe MAGA is not the only route.”

-As for what might happen next with the Guard, Dr. Brady says that he is concerned.
+As for what might happen next with the guard, Dr. Brady says that he is concerned.
 If the president invokes the Insurrection Act, he says, that gets “close to martial law, and that gets to very authoritarian tendencies.”

-Note: Editor's note: This story was corrected on June 9, the day of initial publication, to identify Title 10 of the U.S. Code as the basis for deploying the National Guard.